Judge Michael C. Heisey

 SCHEDULING: Judge Heisey is utilizing the online scheduling calendar for hearings up to one hour, “piggy-backing” is not allowed.
 Please refer to the Court’s posted procedures for this and the procedures for obtaining hearing dates and times for matters that require more than one hour for hearing.

-The hearing packet must contain a copy of the filed motion(s) and notice of hearing along with a proposed order, at least five (5) business days in advance of the hearing.
+HEARING PACKETS: The hearing packet must contain a copy of the filed motion(s) and notice of hearing along with a proposed order, at least five (5) business days in advance of the hearing.
 Ideally, the entire packet should be submitted to the court in one email.
-Documents attached to an email must be named according to the court’s procedures.
-Short style, short case number and short name of document.
+Documents attached to an email must be named (file name) according to the court’s procedures.
+The file name of documents must contain a short style, short case number and short name of document.
 Example: Doe v Doe 20DR41 O Vacate.
 Exhibits to a Final Judgment must be included in the hearing packet.
 They must be properly marked as referenced in the final judgment.
-The document name must indicate that it is an exhibit.
-Document name example: Doe v Doe 21DR32 Exhibit A MSA (Marital Settlement Agreement) (or simply Exhibit A).
+The document file name must indicate that it is an exhibit.
+Document file name example: Doe v Doe 21DR32 Exhibit A MSA (Marital Settlement Agreement) (or simply Exhibit A).
 If you reschedule a hearing, be sure to resubmit the motion, amended or re-notice of hearing and the proposed order for the new hearing date.

 SUPREME COURT MANDATED NUMBERING SYSTEM: Your documents must utilize the Supreme Court Mandate numbering system, which includes the county code of 56.
 Example: 562020DR000041.